tryweebo/guna-transport-site/README.md

 Here are some features in this project:

-- Waitinglist
 - Landing Page
 - Responsive
 - Full SEO
-- Support Light and Dark Mode
+- Modern design & elegant
 - Analutics with PostHog

 ## Documentation